How to Claim Your Income Tax Refund for FY 2024-25

 - The Income Tax Department verifies the refund amount due

-- Direct bank transfer (EFT/NEFT)
+- Refund is sent via direct bank transfer (EFT/NEFT)

 - Ensure your bank account is pre-validated and linked with PAN